 “This gorgeous, feminist retelling of ‘Rapunzel’ immediately captivates… Readers of Naomi Novik and Katherine Arden will adore this new fairytale fantasy.” — BuzzFeed Books

-“One of our favorite kind of multi-layered fictions: it offers both a 12th century woman’s memoir and the story of the modern-day scholar who finds and translates it… utterly inventive and a real pleasure to read.” —Sustainable Arts Foundation
+“One of our favorite kind of multi-layered fictions: it offers both a 12th century woman’s memoir and the story of the modern-day scholar who finds and translates it… utterly inventive.” —Sustainable Arts Foundation

 “Compulsively readable historical fantasy.”— Grimdark Magazine